Editor’s Note: This is a sequel to the short story The “You Don’t Have a Shot in Hell” Ray.

 “I wondered what those past couple months must’ve been like for him.
 I felt horrible for laughing at that letter the way I did.
 I felt inhuman in that I didn’t consider the ramifications of it in the truest sense of the word.
 I just thought it was hilarious that a girl would tell a guy to go to hell in so many creative ways.
 I wondered if she hadn’t been so creative, if he would’ve just sulked, but that the creativity of her writing just pierced his soul.
 I wondered what would’ve happened if I hadn’t laughed, or if I had said something along the lines of, ‘This is great and all, but you can’t send it.
 It will destroy the guy.’

 “The truth is I wanted him destroyed … on an emotional basis that is,” my friend said.
 “I wanted him to leave us alone.
 I also thought it would add to the hilarity when I knew he read it.
-I thought his desolation would be delicious, until I saw it hanging above her in a construct that had to be difficult to build in the time he built it.
+I thought his desolation would be delicious, until I saw it hanging above her.

 “I also couldn’t believe that the ceiling fixture would hold him,” he said.
 “And I studied it all.
 I thought it might’ve had something to do with the reinforced beams that the apartment complex owner had put in to prevent people from pulling it down.
 I almost touched the guy, I almost pulled on him a little to test the strength of the ceiling fixture, but I realized how cold-hearted it was to think of the engineering and physics aspect of all that.”